 Factor in Ease of Implementation

-World Wide Technology also points out that a data analysis use case must also be evaluated based on its ease of implementation.
-In addition to the work you and your clients have done to evaluate data quality and the complexity of the solution, you need to discuss these considerations:
+World Wide Technology also points out that a data analysis use case must be evaluated based on its ease of implementation.
+Therefore, in addition to the work you and your clients have done to assess data quality and the complexity of the solution, you need to discuss these considerations:

 - Buy-in: Do your client’s leadership and team support the solution?